 Uranium vs. MOX Fuel - Neutron Flux Difference

-Note that, there is a difference between neutron fluxes in the uranium fueled core and the MOX fueled core.
-The average neutron flux in the first example, in which the neutron flux in a uranium loaded reactor core was calculated, was 3.11 x 1013 neutrons.cm-2.s-1.
-In comparison with this value, the average neutron flux in 100% MOX fueled core is about 2.6 times lower (1.2 x 1013 neutrons.cm-2.s-1), while the reaction rate remains almost the same.
-This fact is of importance in the reactor core design and in the design of reactivity control.
+Note that there is a difference between neutron fluxes in the uranium fueled core and the MOX fueled core.
+The average neutron flux in the first example, in which the neutron flux in a uranium-loaded reactor core was calculated, was 3.11 x 1013 neutrons.cm-2.s-1.
+Compared to this value, the average neutron flux in 100% MOX fueled core is about 2.6 times lower (1.2 x 1013 neutrons.cm-2.s-1), while the reaction rate remains almost the same.
+This fact is of importance in the reactor core design and the design of reactivity control.
 It is primarily caused by:

-- larger fissile loading.
-The main reason is in the larger fissile loading.
-In MOX fuels, there is relatively high buildup of 240Pu and 242Pu.
-Due to the relatively lower fission-to-capture ratio, there is higher accumulation of these isotopes, which are parasitic absorbers and that results in a reactivity penalty.
+- Larger fissile loading.
+The main reason is the larger fissile loading.
+In MOX fuels, there is a relatively high buildup of 240Pu and 242Pu.
+Due to the relatively lower fission-to-capture ratio, there is a higher accumulation of these isotopes, parasitic absorbers, resulting in a reactivity penalty.
 In general, the average regeneration factor η is lower for 239Pu fuel than for 235U fuel.
 Therefore the MOX fuel requires a larger fissile loading to achieve the same initial excess of reactivity at the beginning of the fuel cycle.

-The relatively lower average neutron flux is MOX cores has following consequences on reactor core design:
+The relatively lower average neutron flux in MOX cores has the following consequences on reactor core design:

 - The high fission cross-section of 239Pu and the lower neutron flux lead to greater power peaking in fuel rods that are located near water gaps or when MOX fuel is loaded with uranium fuel together.